yakworks/gradle-plugins/README.md

 NOTE: publish this gradle plugin `gw login` and `gw publishPlugins`

-Version 2.6+ for gradle5+
+- **Version 2.6+ for gradle5+**
+- **Version 2.7+ for gradle7+**

 ## What does it do?

+- [gradle-test-logger-plugin](https://github.com/radarsh/gradle-test-logger-plugin) for cleaner test reporting
+- [Spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle) to keep code clean and indened consitently.
+Also enforces license headers.
+- Codenarc and what we consder to be sane defaults, with a simple way to turn checks on or off in the build.gradle
+- Allows for the base configuration to be in a `build.yml`
+- Supports and helps with multi-project builds
+- Utility to merge groovyDocs into a single set when multi-project builds
+- Snapshot task to easily publish to mavenLocal in ~.m2/

 It's optimized for:

-* A Grails plugin or Groovy library that will be published to Artifactory
+* A Grails plugin or Groovy library that will be published to maven repos

 Its enforces a best pratice subproject layout.